system-pclub/GFuzz/README.md

 ## 3. Tab Table-2-Bug

-This tab shows the detailed information of each detected bugs, including at which application version we find the bug (Column B), where we report the bug (Column E), what is the current status of the filed bug report (Columns G-J), which category the bug belongs to (Columns L-V), whether GCatch can detect the bug (Column X), what is the reason if GCatch fails (Columns Y-AC), and the unit test we used to find the bug (columns AE-AF).
+This tab shows the detailed information of each detected bugs, including at which application version we find the bug (Column B), where we report the bug (Column H), what is the current status of the filed bug report (Columns J-L), which category the bug belongs to (Columns Q-Y), whether GCatch can detect the bug (Column AA), what is the reason if GCatch fails (Columns AB-AF), and the unit test we used to find the bug (columns AG-AH).

 ### 3.1.
 Kubernetes